andb0t/kaggle/README.md

     * run with `ipython [YOUR_NOTEBOOK].py` (python doesn't support jupyter cell magic)
 * run jupyter notebook from command line:
     ```shell
-    jupyterrun [YOUR_NOTEBOOK].ipynb  # jupyter nbconvert --to markdown --execute --stdout
+    jupyterrun [YOUR_NOTEBOOK].ipynb  # custom function: creates temporary .py script and executes it with ipython
     ```